LNER Thompson Class A2/3: Building

 The locomotives were due to be built at Doncaster works but were subject to various delays and so only the first, No. 500 appeared in traffic in May 1946, prior to Thompson's retirement aged sixty-five, the following month.
 Fourteen further examples were then under construction and appeared under Thompson's successor Arthur Peppercorn, between July 1946 and September 1947.
 After trials during the summer and autumn 1946 Peppercorn decided not to build the remaining locomotives authorised until he had made modifications to the design.
 In fact, O. S. Nock has suggested that the Doncaster staff had begun amending the design before Thompson's retirement.
 The class was then redesignated A2/3, and the Peppercorn design became the standard A2 class.

 Performance

 The class performed adequately but according to Nock, they suffered from 'the long spacing between the bogie and the leading coupled wheels, resulting in undue flexing of the frames and constant troubles from the outside pipe connections to the valve chests.'
 However, in the opinion of Allen the A2/3 class were 'the best 4-6-2s turned out during his [Thompson's] superintendence.'

 Stock list

-With the exception of the prototype engine 60500 Edward Thompson (who was named after the designer, Edward Thompson) all of the locomotives were named after the winners of major flat races in the immediate postwar period:
+With the exception of the prototype engine 60500 Edward Thompson (who was named after the designer, Edward Thompson) all of the locomotives were named after the winners of major flat races between 1941 and 1946; apart from Honeyway (winner of the Champion Stakes in 1946), all won one or more of the British Classic Races: